Reinhard Pekrun: Education and academic career

 He received his MSc (Dipl.-Psych.) in psychology from the Technical University of Braunschweig (1977), Germany, and his Ph.D.
-(Dr. phil.) from the Ludwig Maximilian University of Munich (1982).
-Pekrun was a professor at the University of Regensburg (1991–2001) and the Ludwig Maximilian University of Munich (2001–2012).
-He also served as Dean of the Faculty for Psychology and Education (Regensburg) and Vice-President for Research and Teacher Education at the Ludwig Maximilian University of Munich.
+(Dr. phil.) from LMU Munich (1982).
+Pekrun was a professor at the University of Regensburg (1991–2001) and LMU Munich (2001–2012).
+He also served as Dean of the Faculty for Psychology and Education (Regensburg) and Vice-President for Research and Teacher Education at LMU Munich.
 He has taught as a guest professor at the University of Zurich, Switzerland; the University of Manitoba, Canada; and the University of Auckland, New Zealand, and served as president of the Stress and Anxiety Research Society.

 Work

 Pekrun is conducting research on emotions, personality development, and educational assessment and evaluation.
 He has authored more than 350 publications and is listed among the top 1% of researchers in psychology and education.
 Pekrun originated the Control-Value Theory (CVT) which explains the individual and social origins of emotions, focusing on achievement emotions and the importance of personal beliefs for these emotions.
 The theory also explains how emotions impact human performance, how they can be regulated, and how intervention and professional practices can promote adaptive emotions and reduce maladaptive emotions such as test anxiety.
 Pekrun has developed the Achievement Emotions Questionnaire.
-He serves on the editorial boards of several journals (e.g., Educational Psychologist; Educational Psychology Review; Journal of Educational Psychology).
+He serves on the editorial boards of several journals (e.g., Educational Psychology Review; Educational Psychologist; Journal of Educational Psychology).